mrhobbeys/SysadminScriptsandJunk/README.md

 **Requirements:** The script automatically downloads `sqlite3.exe` if not present to read the Edge history database.

-**Output:** Discord message with a text file attachment containing URLs, titles, and visit times from the last N days.
+**Output:** Separate CSV files for each Edge profile (e.g., Default, Profile 1), named `COMPUTERNAME-user-PROFILENAME.csv`, attached to Discord messages.
+Each CSV contains URLs, titles, and formatted visit times from the last N days.

 ## Security and Best Practices